GET STARTED | Get Your Fair Cash Offer Today

 • Property Tax: This is a yearly charge you pay to your local government, calculated based on your property’s value.
 Just like any other real estate, inherited properties also require property tax.
 In Georgia, the property tax rate is 0.90%.

-To show legal ownership and place a property for sale, you will need to have a copy of the documents issued by the court that grant you the legal authority to act as the executor or administrator of the estate.
+To list the property for sale and prove you have the legal right to do so, you’ll need a copy of the official court papers that name you as the estate’s executor or administrator.
 These documents will establish your ability to manage the inherited property.
-Once a buyer is found and you are ready to close, you’ll need the deed, title insurance, or other relevant legal records to establish the legal ownership of the inherited property.
+Once you find a buyer and are ready to close, you’ll need the deed, title insurance, or other relevant legal records to establish the legal ownership of the inherited property.

-Do your research regarding what additional documents may be needed to sell an inherited property!
-Some jurisdictions may require additional property-related documents, including previous surveys, inspections, or any other relevant paperwork that pertains to the property’s condition or history.
+It’s wise to research what additional documents may be needed to sell an inherited property, as some jurisdictions might require surveys, inspections, or other relevant paperwork concerning the property’s condition or history.

 1. For Sale By Owner (FSBO)

 Selling your inherited property For Sale By Owner (FSBO) allows you to bypass a real estate agent, giving you full control over the sales process.
-You handle the marketing, negotiations, and paperwork, which can save you 10’s of thousands of dollars.
+You handle the marketing, negotiations, and paperwork, which can save you tens of thousands of dollars.
 However, if you’re not familiar with the process, it can be very challenging and time consuming.

 Taking the FSBO route requires effort, but with the right tools and strategies, you can successfully sell your home while saving on commissions.